 This evening is part of The New Normal series of events at Strelka.

-This evening is part of a larger series of The New Normal public events at Strelka marking the end of the three-year research program and think-tank.
-Curated by program faculty, this series will investigate some of the core themes of the program, defining the new contemporary condition we call “the new normal”.
+This evening will introduce a series of The New Normal public events at Strelka marking the end of the three-year research program and think-tank.
+Curated by faculty, this series will investigate some of the core themes of the program, defining the new contemporary condition we call “the new normal”.

 The lectures will be held in English, with simultaneous translation into Russian.